-- 1. Upon entering the classroom, take your seat promptly and quietly. - 2.
-Be in your seat ready to work when the tardy bell rings. - 3.
-Bring appropriate materials to class: books, homework, paper, pens, notebooks, and fully charged laptops. - 4.
-Follow the expected rules of the class and school. - 5.
-Class will be dismissed by the teacher--not by the bell.
+- o Upon entering the classroom, take your seat promptly and quietly. - o Be in your seat ready to work when the tardy bell rings. - o Bring appropriate materials to class: books, homework, paper, pens, notebooks, and fully charged laptops. - o Follow the expected rules of the class and school. - Class will be dismissed by the teacher--not by the bell.
 This includes the senior early dismissal bell.